zilishen/documentation/content/nap-waf/v4/configuration-guide/configuration.md

 To prevent brute force attacks, NGINX App Protect WAF monitors IP addresses, usernames, and the number of failed login attempts beyond a maximum threshold.
 When brute force patterns are detected, the NGINX App Protect WAF policy either trigger an alarm or block the attack if the failed login attempts reached a maximum threshold for a specific username or coming from a specific IP address.
 To enable brute force protection, at least one login page must be created.
+The login page entity is created separately and is not included in the brute force configuration block.

 ---